Given the following sequence: benzene is treated with H2SO44 and ... | Study Prep in Pearson+

 Master What you need to know about types of chemical reactions. with a bite sized video explanation from JohnnyStart learning

-What is the expected product when (propene) reacts with under standard conditions (no peroxides)?
+Which of the following is the major product formed when 2-methyl-2-butene reacts with and (acid-catalyzed hydration)?

 What is the major product formed when 2-bromopropane reacts with aqueous under reflux conditions?